GaioTransposon/metadata_mining/README.md

 You can:

-- run synchronous interaction with OpenAI (single step)
+- run synchronous interaction with OpenAI or open-weight models (single step)

 AND/OR

-- run an asynchronous interaction via the batch API (two steps)
+- run an asynchronous interaction with OpenAI via the batch API (two steps)

-Then, you can generate embeddings from GPT results and from benchmark data.
+Then, you can generate embeddings from GPT (OpenaAI) or open-weight models results and from benchmark data.

 <a name="synchronous-gpt-interaction"></a>
-#### Synchronous GPT interaction:
+#### Synchronous LLM interaction:

-This script performs end-to-end metadata annotation in a single script using synchronous OpenAI API requests.
+This script performs end-to-end metadata annotation in a single script using synchronous LLM requests.

+For GPT (OpenaAI) models run:
 ```
 docker run -it --rm \
   -v ~/MicrobeAtlasProject:/MicrobeAtlasProject \
   -v ~/github/metadata_mining/scripts:/app/scripts \
   metadmin \
   python /app/scripts/openai_main.py \
     --work_dir . \
     --input_gold_dict gold_dict.pkl \
-    --n_samples_per_biome 5 \
+    --n_samples_per_biome 100 \
     --chunking no \
     --chunk_size 2000 \
     --seed 22 \